feathersui/feathersui-website/website/docs/haxe-openfl/ui-components.md

 title: Intro to UI components
 ---

 [Feathers UI](/) includes many different types of UI components — from basics like buttons, sliders, and inputs, to scrolling containers, navigation managers, and more.
+It's also possible to create [custom UI components](./custom-ui-components.md).

 ## Basic UI components